 Every year, the Euro Tour gives students the opportunity to experience the world outside of the classroom.
 The 14-day tour takes students on an adventure that covers everything from history to art, agriculture, food and more.

 Every year, students travel to different cities in Italy, France and Switzerland.
-This year, they visited:
+In 2019 they visited:

 - Lake Como

 “We are there to discover the history, art, agriculture, food and culture of our ancestors,” says trip leader Anthony Borgo.

 “We visit the Vatican for a guided tour of St. Peters and the Vatican Libraries; roman ruins, art museums, wineries, artisanal food purveyors and farmers in open markets.

 We eat in a variety of restaurants in order to understand ‘taste of place’ and local cuisine.

 We also explore business, trade and commerce, and take time to view art and learn about its cultural hold starting from the renaissance period.”

 What interested you about attending the Euro Tour?